williamhwangweiju/Alzheimer-Detection/README.md

 ## ⚠️ Disclaimer & Citation

 > ⚠️ **Academic Integrity & Usage Notice**
-This project was developed for educational purposes as part of a university deep learning course and individual research initiative. **Do not plagiarize** or submit this as your own in academic settings, coursework, competitions, or hiring evaluations.
+This project was developed for educational purposes as part of the University of Toronto's APS360 deep learning course and individual research initiative. **Do not plagiarize** or submit this as your own in academic settings, coursework, competitions, or hiring evaluations.
 You may reuse or reference the code **only with proper credit** and acknowledgment.

 Using this work without appropriate citation may violate academic integrity policies and result in disciplinary action.